7und3dpy/Stanford-I---Cryptography/Final/README.md

 - [(x)] Encrypt and then apply the error correction code.

+**Explaination**:

-**Explaination**: Error correcting codes are designed to be tolerant against random changes during transmission.
-If the ECC encoding is permuted randomly by an ncryption function, it won't work correctly.
+Error correcting codes are designed to be tolerant against random changes during transmission.
+If the ECC encoding is permuted randomly by an encryption function, it won't work correctly.

 Even more importantly, decryption needs an error free input to work effectively.
 If a system tries to decrypt an erroneous ciphertext, the resulting pre-ECC plaintext will be meaningless.